Kgsolsa/blog/src/content/posts/watched_shows_list.md

 ---
-title: Kurippusu's watched anime and animation list
+title: Kurippusu's watched anime and animation list as well as manga
 date: 2025-11-11
 description: Check out what shows I've watched
 tags: